 We start by exploring the interaction between beliefs and the static choices made by each cohort.
 Every member of a cohort is tasked with a decision: how much human capital should I accrue and what costs am I willing to incur to do so?
 Subsequently, should I apply for a job, or forgo the (potentially) costly process and wait to likely receive "humble" job.
-They resolve this trade-off by assessing the likelihood that they will receive a job offer after investing, which depends on their beliefs about discrimination $\hat{\eta}$ , the investment decisions of other workers, and the beliefs that firms use to filter the signals about quality that they receive from an applicant.
+They resolve this trade-off by assessing the likelihood that they will receive a job offer after investing, which depends on their beliefs about discrimination $\hat{\eta}$, the investment decisions of other workers, and the beliefs that firms use to filter the signals about quality that they receive from an applicant.

 Because they face different labor market prospects, Black and White workers' resolutions to this trade-off can differ substantially.
 Human capital investment depends on a workers beliefs about their likelihood of employment for a given level of human capital.
 When employment prospects appear promising, a worker is more willing to undertake costly investment because the expected payout is higher, and vice-versa.
 Because of long-observed divergence in hiring in the labor market, White workers perceive a higher likelihood of employment for any given level of human capital, which causes them to invest more.
-We show these differences for the first cohort and Black and White workers in Figure 5.1.
+We show these differences for the first cohort and Black and White workers in Figure 5.1.1.
 In the left panel, we show beliefs about the likelihood of employment given a level of human capital, z, for Black (solid blue line) and White (dotted red line) workers.
 In the right panel, we show the human capital investment (z) decisions of the first cohort given their innate ability, q, for Black (blue star markers) and White (Red dot markers) workers.
+The differences in beliefs about employment prospects in the left panel directly translates into the differences in investment decisions in the right panel between Black and White workers.
+Black workers with innate ability less than 50, roughly the 98th percentile of the innate ability distribution, choose not to invest in human capital.
+By contrast, their White counterparts begin investing in human capital at lower levels of innate ability (roughly the 92nd percentile), and continue to do so up to the highest levels of innate ability.6 As a result, there are fewer qualified Black workers for high prestige positions than their equally capable White peers.

-Figure 5.1: First cohort outcomes.
+Figure 5.1: Beliefs about employment probabilities given z by race.